SahasT23/EEE3030_ML_DSP/README.md

 Read the MATLAB/Python code and see what you can understand.
 DO NOT COPY, try it yourself.

+# TODO

+1. Need to build and use DSP library, verify toml file actually works instead of using setup.py
+2. Go through and write solutions for Exercises in both matlab and python.
+(Needs to be done by 17th October).

 ## Queries and Contact

 Documentation for the custom library that I am using will be linked here:

 Email: SahasT23@protonmail.com